Mummers Parade: 17th century

-The parade traces back to mid-17th-century roots, blending elements from Swedish, Finnish, Irish, English, German, and other European heritages, as well as African heritage.
+The parade traces back to mid-17th-century roots, blending elements from Swedish, Finnish, Irish, English, German, and other European heritages.

 The parade is related to the Mummers Play tradition from Great Britain and Ireland.
 Revivals of this tradition are still celebrated annually in South Gloucestershire, England on Boxing Day along with other locations in England and in parts of Ireland on Saint Stephen's Day and also in the Canadian province of Newfoundland and Labrador around Christmas.

 Swedes and Finns, early European colonists in the Philadelphia area, brought the custom of visiting neighbors on "Second Day Christmas" (December 26) with them to Tinicum.
 This was soon extended through New Year's Day with costumed celebrants loudly parading through the city.
 They appointed a "speech director", who performed a special dance with a traditional rhyme: